A1admin/rfid-log-archiver/README.md

 The third option is the most efficient and effective option.
 Hence, the creation of this program.

+# Note
+Change the target C++ standard from 17 to 11.
+Will have to add more depdencies like Boost (for filesystem usage).
+Won't have to change the compiler version.
+When this was created I was using GCC version 8 which has C++ 11 support.
+Instead what will have to be done is change the compiler CXX standard flag.

 ## Building
 ### Required for building:
 * Linux OS